Blackheath to Canary Wharf walk

-- Continue in the same direction across the Heath on a cycle path, passing a pond on your left and crossing two roads, to reach a crosspaths after 600m.
+Continue in the same direction across the Heath on a cycle path (Long Pond Road), passing the Prince of Wales Pond on your left and crossing two roads, to reach a crosspaths after 600m.

 The stone circle at the crossing commemorates three events in 2012: the Olympic Games, the 75th anniversary of the Blackheath Society and the Queen's Diamond Jubilee.

 Turn half-right at the crosspaths and go up to the A2.

 The A2 follows the route of the Roman Road from London to Dover, Watling Street.

 Cross this busy road at the pedestrian lights, continue alongside the short Duke Humphrey Road and go across Charlton Way by a mini-roundabout.

 Just off to the right on the Park wall is a memorial plaque (in Cornish and English) marking the 500th anniversary of the Battle of Blackheath Field (1497), where Henry Ⅶ's army defeated Cornish rebels campaigning against taxes for Scottish wars.